 Besides the composting toilet, there is one other structure on ʻĀpua Point.
 It’s a small shed with an open covered area beside it, surrounded by naupaka and a few palm trees.
 This covered area represents pretty much the only shade to be found on the entire hike.
 The shed is used by the Hawksbill Sea Turtle Recovery Project, which monitors and protects endangered hawksbill turtles which use this area for nesting.
 I believe the nesting season runs from May to September, so I might have to return sometime after that.

 And speaking of returning, from here it was time to turn around and hike the 6.6 miles back to the car.
 The hike took me about 3 hours each way with, of course, numerous stops for photography and just to enjoy the views.

 This is the second part of a three-part description of a hike along the Puna Coast Trail in Hawaii Volcanoes National Park (See part 1 here).

 As the trail reaches the coast, it passes over an older flow that has a fair amount of vegetation on it.
-The bottom right photo shows the trail cutting through a swathe of naupaka, sourbush, and assorted grasses.
+The third photo shows the trail cutting through a swathe of naupaka, sourbush, and assorted grasses.

 This area was, despite the threat of volcanic activity, well occupied by early Hawaiian people.
 Along the trail are several reminders of that including the structures below.
 The photo, below middle, shows the amazing abilities of plants to grow in even the most daunting locations.
 The roots are somewhere deep in the lava, from which the trunk of this noni snakes upward.
 The large, nobbly fruit can be seen on this plant.
 This fruit, when ripe, has a pungent aroma which supposedly smells like vomit!